Zero Hour Contract Mortgages

 Can I get a Buy-to-Let mortgage on a zero hour contract?

-It may be tricky to get a Buy-to-Let mortgage if you’re on a zero hour contract, but it’s not impossible.
-With Buy-to-Lets, the amount you can borrow is based on how much rent the property can generate versus the cost of the mortgage.
-Typically, lenders will want your expected rental income to meet at least 125% of the monthly interest payments on the loan.
+It may be tricky to get a Buy-to-Let mortgage if you’re on a zero hour contract, but it’s not impossible – it depends on your circumstances.
+With Buy-to-Let mortgages, the amount you can borrow is based on how much rent the property can generate versus the cost of the mortgage.
+Typically, lenders will want your expected rental income to meet at least 125% of the monthly payments on the loan.

 However, some lenders will require you to have a minimum salary too, typically £20,000-£25,000.
-And as a first time landlord on a zero hour contract, it’s likely that you’ll need to have been with your current employer for at least 12 months.
-Also, Buy-to-Let mortgages typically require a 15-25% deposit too.
+And as a first time landlord on a zero hour contract, you may need to have been with your current employer for at least 12 months.
+Also, Buy-to-Let mortgages typically require at least a 20% deposit too.

 What if I’m on a fixed term contract?

-Just like with zero hour contracts, having a fixed term contract does not preclude you from getting a mortgage.
-But lenders will want to see that there is some track record of earning on this basis.
+Just like with zero hour contracts, having a fixed term contract does not preclude you from getting a mortgage – it will depend on your circumstances.
+But lenders will typically want to see that there is some track record of earning on this basis.

-Some lenders can be more flexible about how they look at the income, particularly where the contractor is a higher earner or in IT where contracting is commonplace and are targeting that market.
+Some lenders may be more flexible about how they look at the income, particularly where the contractor is a higher earner or in an industry where contracting is commonplace.

 Related Reads